Like 14th Century illustration and Japanese anatomical atlases from 1802.

 What people have started to do is collate out-of-copyright works online, providing the world with an accessible alley to explore how some of the most interesting and formative parts of our culture existed centuries before Tumblr and Spotify were ever dreamed up by bored coding graduates.
 The Public Domain Review is arguably doing the best job at it so far – carving out a niche as a beautifully curated website with a solid editorial line.
 I spoke to co-founder Adam Green about copyright, publishing houses and the pornographic engravings of the 1500s.

 An illustration from the Six Voyages of John Baptista Tavernier (1678).

 VICE: Hi Adam.
 Tell me how the PDR began.

-Adam Green: Myself and the PDR’s other cofounder, Jonathan Gray, have long been into digging around in these huge online archives of digitized material, mostly to find things to make collages with.
+Adam Green: Myself and the PDR’s other co-founder, Jonathan Gray, have long been into digging around in the these huge online archives of digitised material, mostly to find things to make collages with.
 We started a blog to share some of the more compelling things we came across, then Jonathan suggested we turn it into a bigger project to showcase the wonderfulness of all this public domain material.
 The Open Knowledge Foundation helped us secure some funding, and here we are.

 What was the first article you posted?

 We initially focused on things that were coming into the public domain that year.
 In many countries, works enter the public domain 70 years after the death of the author or artist, and 2011 saw the works of Nathaniel West enter the public domain, including his most famous book, Day of the Locusts.
 The first article was about that and West’s relationship with Hollywood, written by Marion Meade, who’d recently published a book on the subject.

 What criteria do you use to choose stuff for the Review?